Dhruvaraju/Info-center/jenkins/02-jenkins-a-crash-course.md

 >  https://github.com/addamstj/Jenkins-Course

 - To get access to a terminal in a docker container use `docker exec -it -u root <container_id> /bin/bash`
+- initial password will be present at `/var/jenkins_home/secrets/initialAdminPassword`

 ### Creating a free style Jenkins project
 #freestyle-jenkins-project